icub-tech-iit/documentation/mkdocs/tendons_icub/docs/shoulder_elbow.md

 <h3>VERSION 2</h3>
 ![ICUB-SHOULDER](../img/shoulder/ICUB_SHOULDER_RIGHT_V2.png)

-> 1. Loose the the 2 screws M4x12 to slide a bit the block of 2 pulleys (grey and yelow) to give space until you can pass both crimp 8 and 7 following the routing explain below.
+> 1. Loose the the 2 screws M4x12 to slide a bit the block of 2 pulleys (grey and yellow) to give space until you can pass both crimp 8 and 7 following the routing explain below.
 > 2. Close the gap in order to prevent the cables 8 and 7 to exit - tighten the 2 screws M4x12
 > 3. Start wiring

 ### 4.3	Right Shoulder Elevation Cable 8 and 7

 <center><img src ='../img/shoulder/ICUB_SHOULDER_RIGHT_Cable_8.png'  width="90%"></center>

 <center><img src='../img/shoulder/ICUB_SHOULDER_RIGHT_Cable_7.png' width="90%" height="auto"></center>
-> Once both crimps jumped over the 2 teeth holding the crimp in position - you can start tightening the screws of the tensionners 7 and 8.
+> Once both crimps jumped over the 2 teeth holding the crimp in position - you can start tightening the screws of the tensioners 7 and 8.

 ### 4.4	Right Shoulder Elevation Cable 6 and 5

 > Those 2 cables are quite straight forward to mount, just follow the 2 following pictures.

 <center>![ICUB-SHOULDER](img/shoulder/ICUB_SHOULDER_RIGHT_Cable_6.png)</center>
 <center>![ICUB-SHOULDER](img/shoulder/ICUB_SHOULDER_RIGHT_Cable_5.png)</center>
-> Once both crimps jumped over the 2 teeth holding the in position you can start tightening the screws of the tensionnes 6 and 5
+> Once both crimps jumped over the 2 teeth holding the in position you can start tightening the screws of the tensioners 6 and 5

-## 5. Right Elbow cabling
+## 5	Right Elbow cabling

-> Those 2 cables are not specifically difficult to route but unfortunately you need to be cautious to procede undamaging the electronical board located beneath the upper arm.
+> Those 2 cables are not specifically difficult to route but unfortunately you need to be cautious to proceed undamaging the electronical board located beneath the upper arm.

 <img src='../img/shoulder/ICUB_ELBOW_RIGHT.png' width = 80%>

 !!! warning
-    **EITHER** you remove the Lower Arm by Following the instructions for Lower Arm [**V1**](remove.md#position001) or Lower Arm [**V2**](remove.md#position002)
+    **EITHER** you remove the Lower Arm by Following the instructions for Lower Arm [**V1**](remove.md#1-lower-arm-v1) or Lower Arm [**V2**](remove.md#2-lower-arm-v2)

     **OR** You are helped by **someone else** to hold the Lower Arm.